-Predator management is not the Reservation's first option and is carefully considered each year and on a case-by-case basis.
-The predator management program has been in place on Duxbury Beach for 12 years.
-For comparison, predator management has occurred on beaches in the state of Massachusetts for over 17 years.
-The plan on Duxbury Beach has undergone continual debate and study throughout its history, with review and approval by multiple agencies and several opportunities for public comment.
+Predator management is not the Reservation's first option and is carefully considered each year and on a case by case basis.
+The predator management program has been in place on Duxbury Beach for 8 years.
+For comparison, predator management has occurred on beaches in the state of Massachusetts for over 13 years.
+The plan on Duxbury Beach has undergone continuance debate and study throughout its tenure, with examination by multiple agencies and several opportunities for public comment.

 The Duxbury Beach predator management program design was and continues to be based on extensive data collected on the beach on predator presence and egg and chick loss to ensure the program targets those species that are responsible for heavy losses.
-For example, fox have been removed 3 of the past 8 years that a predator management program has been in place, and every year the number removed has been far, far fewer than the numbers suggested on social media.
+Fox have been removed 3 of the past 8 years that a predator management program has been in place, and every year the number removed has been far, far fewer than the numbers suggested on social media.
 This targeted removal during a limited time of year has been successful in providing two rare and protected species, the Piping Plover and Least Tern, a window of opportunity to nest and raise young on some of the little remaining nesting habitat on the east coast.
 It has also afforded thousands of visitors the chance to come and enjoy the beach.